NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 }
 ```

-It checks if the `networks` field looks ok.
-If it does, it validates the types and values of the `myAccountIndex` property of each network.
+It checks if the `networks` field has the correct type.
+If so, it validates the types and values of the `myAccountIndex` property for each network.

 You should keep in mind that while your plugin is written in TypeScript, Hardhat users may be using JavaScript, so you shouldn't rely on TypeScript types during the config validation.